Easy Sourdough English Muffins

 - Spatula: this tool makes flipping your muffins a breeze

-We love having these sourdough English muffins for breakfast.
-Sometimes, we just add some homemade butter and jam.
+We enjoy sourdough English muffins for breakfast.
+Sometimes, we just spread homemade butter and jam on them.
 Or peanut butter and jelly.
-You can also make your favorite eggs benedict with them.
+You can also use them for your favorite eggs benedict recipe.

 Make ahead of time?